RobertoGraham/fortnite-2/README.md

 }
 ```

-Filtering by party type, then platform
+Filtering by party type and then platform

 ```java
 import io.github.robertograham.fortnite2.client.Fortnite;